 Some of the baking soda recipes out there give a certain ratio of paint to baking soda but I don’t really like giving a specific measurement for it because the beauty of this project is that it is forgiving and you can’t really do many mistakes.

-Like I said earlier, I had a ton of cheap plastic ornaments leftover that I originally painted a couple of years ago (see my brushstroke ornaments tutorial).
+Like I said earlier, I had a ton of cheap plastic ornaments leftover that I originally painted a couple of years ago with black and white acrylic paint (see my brushstroke ornaments tutorial).
 It was a fun project but I was ready for a change again.

 Below you can see the colors they used to be before I primed them with Kilz spray primer.